 Zoom Zero-Day Flaw

-/ 9 July 2019 / Alexander Celeste
+/ 09 July 2019

 Yesterday a report came out describing a zero-day flaw in the Mac client for the popular online meeting service Zoom.
 The report is quite technical, but describes some very serious security flaws in the client software.
 I’m going to unpack the basics here, and most importantly give you a (fairly) straightforward way to secure your Mac if you have Zoom installed.
 I highly encourage everyone to follow these steps as soon as possible.